justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

 output value y = f(x) using input values x

-When training is completed, the model is used for inferencing and wrapped inside a software program.
+When training is completed, the model is used for inferencing and wrapped inside software.
 Users can input x values to get a y output.
 Sometimes output from the function shown as ŷ (called "y-hat") to indicate it is a calculated prediction and not an observed value like the original training data labels.

 ## Type of Machine Learning (ML), Options